adafruit/Adafruit_CircuitPython_AzureIoT/README.rst

 Native Networking
 =================
 To use this library, with boards that have native networking support, you need to be connected to a network.
 You will also need to set the current time, as this is used to generate time-based authentication keys.
-One way to do this is by using the `Adafruit IoT Time Service <https://io.adafruit.com/api/docs/#time>`_ via the `Adafruit Requests library <https://github.com/adafruit/Adafruit_CircuitPython_Requests>`_ with the following code:
+One way to do this is by using the `Adafruit IoT Time API <https://io.adafruit.com/api/docs/#time>`_ via the `Adafruit Requests library <https://github.com/adafruit/Adafruit_CircuitPython_Requests>`_ with the following code:

 .. code-block:: python